bid007/LaneLines-P1/Bid-CarND-LaneLines-P1/writeup_template.md

 to draw stable lines on lanes.
 The pipeline is madeup of five steps.
 First of all an image is converted to grayscale image.
 Once, I have grayscale image, gaussian_blur is applied.
 The blurring will help to remove irregular spots and pixels.
 After this, I find the edges using canny edge detection.
 Now, I have edges but not all of those are important to me.
 Using polygon that covers the portion of image that interests to me i.e covering both lanes, I extracted that portion.
 Hough transform is run on that portion.
 After running hough, draw_lines function is used to draw lines on the image.

 In order to mark two lanes with dominant line, the function was modified.
-The first thing I did was calculated the slop of each lines so as to find which line is left lane and which one is right.
+The first thing I did was calculated the slope of each lines so as to find which line is left lane and which one is right.
 I found average slopes and  average intercepts of left and right lanes.
 I also calculated running average of slopes and intercepts incase of video so as to make the lanes stable.
 Using, those slopes and intercepts I drew lines on image.

 ###2.
 Identify potential shortcomings with your current pipeline